Skip to Content

 You can drive with tow/haul mode active all the time, and some drivers choose to do just that.
 While it’s unlikely to harm your vehicle in any way, you’re likely to lose some fuel economy by doing that.

-Does Tow Haul Mode Increase Towing Capacity?
+Does Tow/Haul Mode Increase Towing Capacity?

 No!
-Tow haul mode does not increase a vehicle’s towing capacity (or load capacity).
-Although there are benefits to your vehicle’s drivetrain when you’re towing heavier loads, tow haul mode does not increase the amount of weight you can tow or carry.
+Tow/Haul mode does not increase a vehicle’s towing capacity (or load capacity).
+Although there are benefits to your vehicle’s drivetrain when you’re towing heavier loads, this mode does not increase the amount of weight you can pull or carry.
+To avoid putting yourself and those around you in danger, it’s important to stay within a vehicle’s rated towing capacity.

 When Should the Use of Tow/Haul Mode Be Avoided?